rohan-shan-tze/hacker-hangar/_posts/2025-06-16-aic-and-security.md

 There are four main **categories** of security controls: Technical, Managerial, Operational, and Physical.

 Technical controls involve technical systems.
-Encryption and firewalls are examples of technical controls
+Encryption and firewalls are examples of technical controls.

 Managerial controls are administrative in nature.
 Examples include standard operating procedures and guidelines.

 Operational controls use people to implement security.
-An every-day-life example is a security guard, and a more out-of-the-box example is a penetration tester.
+An everyday example is a security guard, and a more out-of-the-box example is a penetration tester.

 Physical controls exist in the physical space.
 Examples include a locked door, or a lift that can only go to certain floors with an electronic pass.

 Those were the categories of controls, now let's look at the **types** of control.

-We have preventive, deterrent, detective, corrective, compensating, and directive
+We have preventive, deterrent, detective, corrective, compensating, and directive.

 Preventative involves preventing the security breach.
-For example via a password.
+For example, this could be achieved via a password.

 Deterrent involves deterring the attack.
-This can bed done using warnings and threats.
+This can be done using warnings and threats.

 Detective involves detecting the breach.
-For example by having someone checking the system logs regularly.
+For example by having someone check the system logs regularly.

 Corrective involves "fixing" the breach.
-For example if the system's data is destroyed in an attack, recovering the data from a cold copy is a corrective measure
+For example if the system's data is destroyed in an attack, recovering the data from a cold copy is a corrective measure.

 Compensating controls are the miscellaneous controls if the others aren't sufficient.
 They may be temporary.
-For example if it has been detected that the API that one part of the website uses has been compromised, cutting of access to that section of the website while the API is fixed is a compensating control.
+For example if it has been detected that the API that one part of the website uses has been compromised, cutting off access to that section of the website while the API is fixed is a compensating control.

 There are also directive controls, which are a weak measure that just "nudges" potential attackers away.
 For example instead of having a locked door, having a sign that says do not enter would be a directive measure.

-How all of this comes together is that a particular example of a control measure will be in an least one control category and be at least one control type.
+How all of this comes together is that a particular example of a control measure will be in at least one control category and be at least one control type.

 For example a firewall is a technical preventative control.